Dancing at Lughnasa at the Royal Exchange Theatre

 The way Friel incorporates dance and music throughout the play is what gives Dancing at Lughnasa its timeless theatrical charm.
 At the heart of the play are sudden bursts of wild, almost uncontrollable movement – the sisters dancing to scraps of music, as if their bodies can momentarily transcend hardship.
 These scenes are both liberating and heartbreaking: a reminder of the joy that exists even through times of poverty, constraint and tradition.
 This is a play that celebrates joy in the moment, even though it acknowledges how fragile those moments can be.

-This new staging boasts a stellar cast, including Martha Dunlea as Christina, Kwaku Fortune as Michael, Rachel O’Connell as Rose, Siobhán O’Kelly as Margaret, Laura Pyper as Agnes, Natalie Radmall-Quirke as Kate, and Marcus Rutherford as Gerry, with Frank Laverty as Father Jack.
+This new staging boasts a stellar cast, with Martha Dunlea as Christina, Kwaku Fortune as Michael, Rachel O’Connell as Rose, Siobhán O’Kelly as Margaret, Laura Pyper as Agnes, Natalie Radmall-Quirke as Kate, Marcus Rutherford as Gerry, and Frank Laverty as Father Jack, with Rosemary Boyle and Richard Galloway as Swing cast members.
 Together, they bring fresh energy and insight to characters whose lives feel both deeply rooted in 1930s Ireland, though they feel uncannily resonant today.

 More than thirty years after it first premiered, Dancing at Lughnasa remains as vital as ever – a powerful reflection on memory, survival and the unstoppable tide of change.
 For Manchester audiences, this is a rare chance to see a modern masterpiece reimagined by a powerhouse creative team in one of the country’s most distinctive theatres.